vankessel/vankessel.github.io/blog/_posts/2018-10-23-visualizing-complex-functions.md

 {% include image.html url="/assets/images/visualizing-complex-functions/exp(z).png" desc="Euler's number to the power of z." %}

-{% include video.html url="https://my.mixtape.moe/scrtsz.webm" %}
+{% include video.html url="/assets/videos/visualizing-complex-functions/exp(z).webm" %}

 Poles pull in from right to left, flattening the contours into a clean horizontal sequence.
-The real component determines the magnitude and imaginary component determines the angle.
+The new magnitude is the exponential of the real component and the new angle is the imaginary component in radians.

 ### Logarithm

 {% include image.html url="/assets/images/visualizing-complex-functions/ln(z).png" desc="Natural logarithm of z." %}

-{% include video.html url="https://my.mixtape.moe/xzkcnm.webm" %}
+{% include video.html url="/assets/videos/visualizing-complex-functions/ln(z).webm" %}

 Hard to see what's going on here but this interpolation is unfolding into an [infinite spiral]( https://en.wikipedia.org/wiki/Complex_logarithm#/media/File:Riemann_surface_log.svg) beyond the branch cut.
+This means there are infinite solutions to any logarithm in the complex domain.
+The value that is returned is decided by where the branch cut is placed.
+The branch cut is usually placed such that the logarithm returns values greater than $$-\pi$$ and less than or equal to $$\pi$$.

 ### Sigmoid

 {% include image.html url="/assets/images/visualizing-complex-functions/(1+e^-z)^-1.png" desc="Sigmoid of z." %}

-{% include video.html url="https://my.mixtape.moe/wopaml.webm" %}
+{% include video.html url="/assets/videos/visualizing-complex-functions/(1+e^-z)^-1.webm" %}

 The sigmoid is a function often used in neural networks because it restricts the output of reals between $$0$$ and $$1$$.
-Opposing poles appear out of thin air along the imaginary axis and pull back, leaving a sequence of vertical contours on the negative real side of the function in similar manner to $$e^z$$.
+Opposing poles appear out of thin air along the imaginary axis and pull back, leaving a sequence of vertical contours on the negative real side of the function in similar manner to $$\mathrm{e}^z$$.

 ### Softplus

-{% include image.html url="/assets/images/visualizing-complex-functions/ln(e^z + 1).png" desc="Softplus of z." %}
+{% include image.html url="/assets/images/visualizing-complex-functions/ln(e^z+1).png" desc="Softplus of z." %}

-{% include video.html url="https://my.mixtape.moe/pxvevq.webm" %}
+{% include video.html url="/assets/videos/visualizing-complex-functions/ln(e^z+1).webm" %}

 Softplus is also found as an activation function of neural networks.
 Two poles seem to pull out from under the main branch cut to the right of the origin, which barely changes at all.